-Swimming pools and spas should be designed to visually connect to the Residential Unit through walls or courtyards and should be screened or separated from the Natural Area and constructed so as not to be Visible From Neighboring Property.
-They must be constructed according to Yavapai County regulations.
-All pools must be sited within the designated Building Envelope and be compatible in size and scale to the proposed Residential Unit.
-All pool equipment must be screened so as not to be Visible From Neighboring Property.
+Swimming pools and spas shall be designed to visually connect to the Residential Unit through walls or courtyards and should be screened or separated from the Natural Area and constructed so as not to be Visible From Neighboring Property.
+They shall be constructed according to Yavapai County regulations.
+All pools shall be sited within the designated Building Envelope and be compatible in size and scale to the proposed Residential Unit.
+All pool equipment shall be screened so as not to be visible from Neighboring Property.
 Diving boards and slides will be considered by the ARC on a case-by-case basis.